Kept Awake by their Snoring?

 Research suggests that snoring negatively affects partner’s health and wellbeing1, if they’re kept awake by their snoring partner – but how do you change this?

-OK they snore and its really annoying, and leaving the room isn’t fixing the problem.
+OK they snore and its really annoying, but leaving the room isn’t fixing the problem.

 Here are some things to ask yourself: